CognitiveScale/cortex-fabric-examples/cortex-python-lib-examples/gcs-connection-skill/docs/gcs-connection-skill/README.md

 }
 ```

-Or by finding logs from the corresponding Task (check `cortex tasks list` for the `activationId`), e.g.
+Or by finding the logs from the corresponding Task (check `cortex tasks list` to find the entry with the matching `activationId`), e.g.
 ```
 $ cortex tasks logs test-project-gcs-connection-skill-gcs-connection-rs2g2p
 2022-05-02T18:59:19Z scuttle: Scuttle 1.3.6 starting up, pid 1